JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code imports functions from a file and carries out basic computations like a calculator
+This code prints a string to the display